-Today, most of us are aware of the multitude of potentially harmful chemicals found in the foods you eat, the personal care products you put on our body, and other items in your home.
+Today, you’re likely aware of the multitude of potentially harmful chemicals found in the foods you eat, the personal care products you put on your body, and other items in your home.
 One much-used product where icky chemicals may also lurk?
 Your mattress.

-One way to ensure you’re not exposing yourself to hazardous chemicals while you sleep is to buy a non-toxic mattress—that is, one that’s free of harmful chemicals.
+One way to ensure you’re not exposing yourself to hazardous chemicals while you sleep is to buy a nontoxic mattress—that is, one that’s free of harmful chemicals.
 Let’s explore why you should always choose a nontoxic mattress and the best ways to identify a mattress made with safe, organic materials.

-You’ll find organic cotton in the mattress cover and padding in the top layer of a non-toxic mattress.
-Organic cotton is better for your health and the environment than conventional cotton.
+You’ll find organic cotton in the mattress cover and padding in the top layer of a nontoxic mattress.
+Organic cotton covers are better for your health and the environment than conventional cotton.

 According to the Organic Trade Association, conventional cotton production accounts for as much as 25% of global pesticide use.
 Organic cotton, on the other hand, is grown without chemical insecticides or synthetic fertilizers.
 That means less chance of skin irritation in people with sensitive skin and less damage to the soil and local water systems.